-Climate change is one of many environmental externalities that companies will have to internalise in coming decades.
-One of the greatest risks, but also opportunities for companies that are prepared, is a decarbonised economy which is one of the most obvious and expected solutions to solve the challenge of climate change.
+Climate change is one of many environmental externalities that companies will have to internalise in the coming decades.
+One of the greatest risks, but also opportunities for companies that are prepared, is a decarbonised economy - a seemingly obvious solution to the issue of climate change.
 As Panvestors we seek companies who are committed to reducing their carbon footprint in a measured, practical, impactful, realistic and financially sustainable manner.
 To ensure we can measure and monitor our portfolio companies progress, we look to the potential financial impact of their carbon reduction efforts, through measuring their Carbon Adjusted EPS, Carbon Adjusted EPS Growth and also Carbon Adjusted PE.

 PORTFOLIO CLIMATE METRICS

 2. Baseline year as indicated by individual holding in their CDP disclosures

 Directors' Duties and Climate Change - Avoiding 'Tragedy of the Horizons'

 Climate change has been identified as the ‘tragedy of the horizons’, implying that most regulators, policy makers, corporates and corporate directors don’t factor it into decisions as its impacts are beyond their personal or professional time horizon.